|

 post-treatment care.
 These solutions provide continuous, tech-enabled medical

-supervision, reducing hospital dependency and improving long-term patient
+supervision, reducing reliance on hospitals and improving long-term patient

 outcomes.